practicalli/spacemacs/work-in-progress.md

 Inter-file Navigation SPC b b open Helm mini-buffer SPC f f Helm find files, is less useful than SPC p f Projectile find files SPC p p Projectile find project

-Using the Ranger layer (file manager) invoked using SPC a r (applications ranger) Consier using Unimpaired layer (tpope quick cycling) Consider using Fasd layer to complement Fasd

 Intra-file Navigation SPC s s SWOOP! opens a copy of the buffer then elides lines that don’t match the search you type, allowing you to navigate the top buffer by selecting lines in the swoop buffer

-Window navigation SPC <number> navigate numbered windows Eyebrowse layer allows SPC W then a number to create/navigate to a new workspace with Eybrwose working you can using Vim’s gt and gT to
+Window navigation SPC <number> navigate numbered windows Eyebrowse layer allows SPC W then a number to create/navigate to a new workspace with Eyebrowse working you can using Vim’s gt and gT to

 Editing Select some text, then s <char> will surround with <char> iedit, get a selection (the whole current symbol by default) then SPC s e to enter iedit mode, allowing you to edit all the matched things at once SPC ; ; toggle line comment Diacritics in Emacs C-x 8 ' e to creates é